Reinforz/twitter-oauth2-blog/README.md

   - [Conclusion](#conclusion)

 ## What will we learn
-Here, we will learn to implement authentication using twitter oauth 2.0 on a minimal working full stack web application.
-We will not be using passport or any other similar libraries to handle authentication for us and as a result we will understand the oauth 2.0 flow better.
+Here, we will learn to implement authentication using Twitter OAuth 2.0 on a minimal working full-stack web application.
+We will not be using Passport.js or similar libraries to handle authentication for us.
+As a result, we will understand the OAuth 2.0 flow better.
 We will also learn about the following stacks:
 - [express.js] backend framework
-- [prisma] to create and login users, you can really use anything to cummunicate with any type of database.
+- [prisma] to create and login users, you can really use anything to communicate with any database.
 - [next.js] for the frontend
-- [typescript] (optional) typesafety for javascript
+- [typescript] (optional) type-safety for javascript

 ## Requirements
 Anyone with a basic knowledge of javascript can follow along with this blog.
-You can also jump straight to the [Twitter Oauth2 Implementation](#twitter-oauth2-implementation) section if you already have a similar project setup.
+If you already have a similar project setup, you can also jump straight to the [Twitter OAuth2 Implementation](#twitter-oauth2-implementation) section.

 ## Project Setup
-Firstly, lets add a `package.json` file at root and add the following content:
+Firstly, let's add a `package.json` file at the root directory and add the following content:

 ```json
 {